pybootcamp/pybootcamp.github.io/bootcamp/exercises2.md

 Your task is to write a program that summarizes the data contained in [presidents.csv](../examples/presidents.csv).
 This contains data from the `presidents` dataset in R, quarterly approval ratings of US presidents.
+Your program `avg_ratings.py` should take two filenames as command-line arguments: the CSV file to read (`presidents.csv`) and the output filename.

-The csv file contains three columns: `id` is a unique identifier for each row, `year` gives the year and quarter of the rating, and `rating` gives the approval rating.
+The input file contains three columns: `id` is a unique identifier for each row, `year` gives the year and quarter of the rating, and `rating` gives the approval rating.